YoussefMamlouk/diona-ds-project/PROPOSAL.md

 Deliverables
 ------------
-- Working repository with `python main.py` as the entry point and `--use-sample-data` for offline grading
+- Working repository with `python main.py` as the entry point and `--use-sample-data` for offline use
 - Reproducible environment files (`requirements.txt`, `environment.yml`) with all dependencies
 - Random seeds set everywhere (NumPy, sklearn, XGBoost) for deterministic behavior
 - Model comparison outputs: